wipfli/about-text-rendering-in-maplibre/README.md

 * Offset X: How much the glyph should be moved horizontally relative to the last positioned glyph
 * Offset Y: How much the glyph should be move vertically relative to the last positioned glyph

-### Language
+#### Language

 The language is just the language in which a text is written in.
 Examples: German, French, Hindi.

-### Script
+#### Script

-The script is related to the writing system a text is written in.
+The script is the writing system a text is written in.
 Examples: Latin, Greek, Devanagari.

 Note that a language can be written using one or more scripts, and a script can be used by one or more languages.
 Examples:

 * The English language is written in the Latin script.
-* The Japanese language is written in 3 scripts: ???, ???, ???.
+* The Japanese language is written in 3 scripts: Kanji, Hiragana, and Katakana.
-* The Devanagari script is used by the Hindi language and the Marathi language.
+* The Devanagari script is used by the languages Hindi, Marathi, Sanskrit, and many more.

-### Direction
+#### Direction

 The text direction is the direction in which text is written with the two most common directions being left-to-right (e.g. Latin, Greek), and right-to-left (e.g. Arabic, Hebrew).

 The codepoints in a string always have logical order, meaning that the first letter of a word comes before the second letter of a word.

-### Variation Settings
+#### Variation Settings

 A font can support multiple variation settings.
 One example is the font weight, i.e., how thick letters appear.

-With this overview of definitions, let’s have a closer look now at what shaping is, and then we will look into segmentation (the first stage) and rasterization (the third stage).
+With this overview of definitions, let us now have a closer look at what shaping is (the second stage), and then we will look into segmentation (the first stage) and rasterization (the third stage).

-## Shaping
+### Shaping

 Text shaping is the process of turning an input string into a series of positioned glyphs.
 For this, a shaping engine reads the rules of a font file and applies them to the input string.
 For a given font and input string, shaping requires knowledge of the following points: